Now that you have a sourdough starter going, here are seven tips to ensure your success:

 Tell us how yours is doing in the comment section below, and now I have got to run to make those English muffins for Sourdough Saturday.

 Author: Darryl Alder lives with his wife in Riverside Lodge, which is their home, along the Provo River in Utah.
 He is a retired career Scouter and outdoorsman who spent many hours over a campfire using a Dutch oven and loves sharing recipes for the kitchen and the campfire alike.
-You can read many of his outdoor recipes here and on this site by searching for Sourdough Saturday or Recipes on the top right-hand side of the blog.
+You can read many of his on this site by searching for Sourdough Saturday or Recipes on the top right-hand side of the blog.

 Recent Comments